Seán Manchester (Author)

 Elizabeth and Barbara, two sixteen-year-old students of La Sainte Union Convent, were walking home late at night after visiting friends in Highgate Village in early 1967.
 Their journey took them down Swains Lane which intersects Highgate Cemetery, a Victorian graveyard in two halves on a steep hill.
 These intelligent students could not believe their eyes as they passed the cemetery's north gate at the beginning of their downward path between the two graveyards.
 For there before them, amongst the jutting tombstones and stone vaults, the dead seemed to be emerging from their graves.
 The two schoolgirls walked in eerie silence until they reached the bottom of the lane.
 Here they spoke for the first time, having finally found their voice, and confirmed they had both experienced the same terrifying scene.
 So frightening was their experience that Barbara would not talk about it again.
 Elizabeth, however, gave the author her account some months later.
 It was tape-recorded and can be heard in a television film documentary about the Highgate Vampire case.
 Elizabeth recounted: "We both saw this scene of graves directly in front of us.
 And the graves were opening up; and the people were rising.
 We were not conscious of walking down the lane.
 We were only conscious of this graveyard scene."
 Demonry later took hold on Elizabeth where her elocuted and very attractive feminine voice would suddenly erupt into a distorted masculine sound, deep and harsh, that issued threats.
 Her boyfriend, Keith, recalled this phenomenon in an interview he gave for a documentary (True Horror: Vampires distributed by Discovery Channel) which DVD also includes archive recordings of Elizabeth speaking about her vision and the punctures on her neck.

-The revised and updated edition was preceded by the first edition in 1985, which was published in paperback by the British Occult Society.
-Rare new copies can be obtained from Amazon.
+The revised and updated edition was preceded by the first edition in 1985, which was published in paperback by the British Occult Society, 13-15 Pond Square, Highgate, London.
 Its front and rear covers appear below: